Azure-Samples/netappfiles-powershell-pool-change-script-sample/README.md

 ## Prerequisites

-1. Azure Subscription
+1. Azure Subscription.
+2. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. (Valid only while Pool Change feature is in preview state) Request preview access for Azure NetApp Files Pool Change.
+3. (Valid only while Pool Change feature is in preview state) Request preview access for Azure NetApp Files Pool Change.
 For more information, please refer to [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/dynamic-change-volume-service-level#register-the-feature) document.
-1. Resource Group created
+4. Resource Group created
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+5. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)

 # What is netappfiles-powershell-pool-change-script-sample doing?